 Every two years, KIPDA staff collaborate with partner agencies to create a new TIP, which must receive approval from the TPC.
 For the development of the FY 2025 - FY 2028 TIP, KIPDA coordinated with all eligible project sponsors in the region to ensure they understood how programming decisions would be made.
-The TIP is a subset of the Metropolitan Transportation Plan (MTP), The development of the FY 2025 - FY 2028 TIP is consistent with the previous TIP, which was developed in conjunction with Connecting Kentuckiana 2050.
+As noted, the TIP is a subset of the Metropolitan Transportation Plan (MTP).
+The development of the FY 2025 - FY 2028 TIP is consistent with the previous TIP, which was developed in conjunction with Connecting Kentuckiana 2050.
 KIPDA staff ensured that the schedule of TIP development activities was communicated clearly and early to the public, project sponsors, and committee members through committee meeting presentations and notifications of project update deadlines.

+All projects are assigned a unique project ID (known as a KIPDA ID), intended to remain associated with the project through completion.
 Projects that receive MPO-dedicated funds, as well as projects that were awarded funding by INDOT, KYTC, and TARC were compiled into a comprehensive list and included in the FY 2025 - FY 2028 TIP.
-The project list, along with the TIP narrative, performance-based planning documentation, and additional financial information were presented to TTCC for recommendation, followed by TPC for approval.
+The project list, along with the TIP narrative, performance-based planning documentation, and additional financial information were presented to the TTCC for recommendation, followed by the TPC for approval.

 It is essential to recognize that all projects previously programmed in the FY 2023 - FY 2026 TIP were legacied in, including those with MPO-dedicated funds, thereby honoring prior financial commitments.
 The Project Working Group was utilized to make funding recommendations to the committees for any FY 2025 - FY 2028 MPO-dedicated funds available for award.
-The Project Working Group recommendations were then taken to KIPDA's committees for a recommendation by TTCC, followed by TPC approval.
+The Project Working Group recommendations were then taken to KIPDA's committees for TTCC recommendation, and TPC approval.

-After TPC approval, the FY 2025 - FY 2028 TIP was submitted to the Environmental Protection Agency (EPA), FHWA, FTA for federal review and approval of the document.
-Subsequently, KIPDA will send the new TIP to INDOT and KYTC for incorporation in each state's respective State Transportation Improvement Program (STIP).
+After TPC approval, the FY 2025 - FY 2028 TIP was submitted to the United States Environmental Protection Agency (EPA), FHWA, FTA for federal review and approval of the document.
+Subsequently, KIPDA will send the new TIP to INDOT and KYTC for incorporation in each state's respective STIP.